frontendops/Frogger-game/README.md

 Getting Started

 -Open the index.html file in your browser of choice.
+When your browser is open select -> file -> open file.
+Or, just drag the file in the browser window.

 How to Play